Averydimbulb79/GPCH_kanban/README.md

 ---

+## Card Creation Timestamps

+Every newly created card automatically records its creation date and time.

+Example:

+`Created: 22 Aug 2026, 14:11`

+Creation timestamps apply to all five card types:

+• TO DO
+• TO ORDER
+• TO RECEIVE
+• GUEST NOTES
+• HANDOVER

+The original timestamp is preserved when a card is edited or transferred to another column, providing a simple operational audit trail.

+Cards created before Version 5.7 may display:

+`Created: Date unavailable`

+because their original creation time was not previously stored.

+---

 ## Ordering Workflow

 The procurement workflow separates items that still need to be ordered from items already awaiting delivery.

-TO ORDER → TO RECEIVE → RECEIVED
+`TO ORDER → TO RECEIVE → RECEIVED`

 A TO ORDER card includes a "Move to Receive" control.

-Once the order has been placed, the card moves to TO RECEIVE and becomes an item awaiting receipt.
+Once an order has been placed, the card moves to TO RECEIVE and becomes an item awaiting receipt.

 When the item arrives, it can be marked as received and removed from the active board.